jackwaller/demo/README.md

 Run these following steps

 - Copy the .env.example to create a .env file
+- Run in the terminal `docker-compose up`
+- Run in the terminal `docker-compose run composer install`
-- Run in the terminal `docker-compose run --rm artisan migrate`
+- Run in the terminal `docker-compose run artisan migrate`
-- Run in the terminal `docker-compose run --rm artisan passport:install`
+- Run in the terminal `docker-compose run artisan passport:install`
 - API available from http://localhost:8080;

 ## FRONTEND

 Run the following command from the root of the project to build the frontend.

+- cd frontend
+- npm install
-- cd frontend; ng serve;
+- ng serve
 - Application available from http://localhost:4200;